jeremytammik/forgefader/README.md

 [A@21:43] Probably better to use the high level hit testing APIs instead of messing with internal mesh representation directly... i.e. avoid doing fragile stuff like `this.viewer.impl.getRenderProxy(this.viewer.model, fragId)`.

-In summary, please ignore the interesting solution I present above and use the built-in viewer functionality instead.
+In summary, you might be better off ignoring the interesting solution I present above and using the built-in viewer functionality instead.

 ## Implementing a Custom Shader in the Forge Viewer